ndao1104/ansible-homeserver/README.md

 # Home Server Ansible Playbook

-Rebuilds a Vaultwarden + Caddy + AdGuard Home + Paperless-ngx + Grafana + Prometheus + cAdvisor + Beszel stack on a fresh Ubuntu machine.
+Rebuilds a Vaultwarden + Caddy + AdGuard Home + OpenCloud + Paperless-ngx + Grafana + Prometheus + cAdvisor + Beszel + uptime Kuma stack on a fresh Ubuntu machine.
 Turns a set of manual SSH steps into a repeatable, version-controlled setup.

-Before you run this against your own machine: replace the placeholder values in `inventory.ini` and `group_vars/all.yml` (IP address, username, Tailscale hostname, Paperless secrets, Beszel token/key) with your own.
+Before you run this against your own machine: replace the placeholder values in `inventory.ini` and `group_vars/place-holder.yml` (IP address, username, Tailscale hostname, Paperless secrets, Beszel token/key) with your own.
 This repo ships with generic placeholders on purpose so it's safe to keep public.

 ## What this automates